NQsDev/Portfolio/README.md

 ## 🧑‍💻 About Me

-I'm a passionate Roblox developer skilled in scripting, building, UI/UX design, VFX, GFX, Tester and community moderation.
+I'm a passionate Roblox developer skilled in scripting, building, UI/UX design, VFX, GFX, Tester and community moderation & Leadership.
 I bring creativity, efficiency, and team spirit to every project I join.

 Whether it's creating immersive experiences or managing a community, I thrive in all aspects of game development.